camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 ### Short Variable Declaration Operator := in Go

-Short Variable Declaration Operator, :=, in Golang is used to create the variables having a proper name and initial value.
-The main purpose of using this operator to declare and initialize the local variables inside the functions and to narrowing the scope of the variables.
+Short Variable Declaration Operator, :=, in Go is used to create the variables having a proper name and initial value.
+The main purposes of using this operator are to declare and initialize the local variables inside the functions, and to narrow the scope of the variables.

 ```golang
 package main